Health & Community Studies

 Are you interested in helping and supporting others?
 SIIT’s Mental Health and Wellness program is suited for those who wish to help people achieve wellness and value the work of healing.

-The Mental Health and Wellness Diploma program is a full time program delivered at SIIT’s Saskatoon, Regina, and Prince Albert Campuses, and select community locations.
-In classroom, counselling lab, professional mentoring and coaching sessions, and practicum settings, you will learn and apply Indigenous and Western-based holistic approaches to healing and addictions counselling.
+The Mental Health and Wellness Diploma program is a full-time program delivered at SIIT’s Saskatoon, Regina, and Prince Albert Campuses and select community locations.
+In the classroom, counselling lab, and field placement settings, students will learn and apply Indigenous and Western-based holistic approaches to healing and addiction counselling.
 The program utilizes a lifespan approach that includes youth, adults and older adults.

 Addiction and recovery models will be examined as a process for working with self, clients and communities.
-The first year of this program focuses on internal work, becoming familiar with your role as a mental health worker, and developing skills in professional practice and healing work.
+The first year of this program focuses on internal work, becoming familiar with the role as a mental health worker, and developing skills in professional practice and healing work.
 In the second year of the program, skills are refined in the practice of counselling.
 This approach helps students to develop professionally and enhances one’s sense of self.
-The work that it takes students to achieve this level of awareness may be challenging, however, the environment of community and healing created in this program supports students to excel as professionals in the their chosen field.
-Students are expected to maintain a positive and healthy lifestyle.
+The work that it takes students to achieve this level of awareness may be challenging.
+However, the environment of community and healing created in this program supports students to excel as professionals in their chosen field.

 Graduates can expect to work as social and community service workers (NOC 4212) in social service and government agencies, mental health agencies, group homes, shelters, substance abuse centres, school boards, correctional facilities and other establishments.
 Most employers require criminal record and vulnerable sector checks.